 Aim 1 Analyses

 To examine the hierarchical structure of externalizing symptoms at baseline, we used the 45 items/composites identified in Michelini et al. (2019) that loaded on the broad-based externalizing dimension identified at the second level of their bass-ackwards analysis.
 The ‘psych’ package (Revelle, 2023) was used to implement both parallel analysis and the minimum average partial correlation (MAP) to estimate the number of factors to extract from the 45 items/composites.
 Next, we used Forbes’ (2023) recently developed extension to Goldberg’s “bass-ackwards” analysis (Goldberg, 2006) to identify the hierarchical structure of externalizing items/composites.
 Forbes’ (2023) extended bass-ackwards approach is similar to the traditional bass-ackwards analysis, where a single factor or principal component is extracted at the first level of the hierarchy, and an additional factor is extracted at each subsequent level of the hierarchy.
 However, the extended bass-ackwards approach differs from the traditional approach in that it 1) identifies redundant components that perpetuate through multiple levels of the hierarchy; 2) aids in identification of artifactual components; and 3) plots the strongest factor correlations among the remaining factors to identify their hierarchical structure.
-Although past work has used similar factor analytic approaches using CBCL data in the ABCD sample (e.g., Michelini et al., 2019), by constraining our analyses to only focus on the 45 CBCL items/composites associated with broad-based externalizing, we expected more fine-grained differences to emerge in the hierarchical structure of the CBCL items/composites.
+Although past work has used similar factor analytic approaches on CBCL data in the ABCD sample (e.g., Michelini et al., 2019), by constraining our analyses to only focus on the 45 CBCL items/composites associated with broad-based externalizing, we expected more fine-grained differences to emerge in the hierarchical structure of the CBCL items/composites.
 The goal of using such an approach is to have an empirically identified, unidimensional structure for specific externalizing dimensions before moving to more complex modeling approaches (i.e., longitudinal measurement invariance).

 After identifying the hierarchical structure of externalizing dimensions, we assessed evidence of the dimensions’ discriminant validity by examining correlations between the identified externalizing dimensions (assessed using factor scores) and external correlates (e.g., conduct disorder symptoms, prosocial behavior, impulsivity, cognitive ability).
 These analyses were conducted to further characterize the externalizing dimensions derived from the bass-ackwards results and provide evidence of their discriminant validity.